lunchbag/hugo-blog/content/posts/new-beginnings.md

 ### Reflections on my healing journey

 To be clear, I'm not ashamed of my divorce and I am not going to let it define me.
 It is important for me to share my story for other people to understand where I'm coming from and what I've been through.
-I've always believed that sharing our personal journeys and struggles brings us closer together and strengthens the shared human experience amidst everything else that's going on in the world today. <span class="highlight">No one should have to go through the tough times alone.</span>
+I've always believed that sharing our personal journeys and struggles brings us closer together and strengthens the shared human experience amidst everything else that's going on in the world today. <b>No one should have to go through the tough times alone.</b>

 None of what happened to me was under my control nor was it solely my fault, but it is on me how I choose to react and heal from it.
 I firmly believe in learning and growing from all of life's experiences and I am always going to choose to proceed with kindness and compassion, and continue to make a positive impact where I can, despite the ways I've been knocked down.